5hwb/sort-hanzi-in-pinyin-order/README.md

 ]
 ```

-This makes it easy to sort and output the data into a more intuitive format, such as ordering by the pinyin order (b, p, m, f, d, t, n, l etc):
+This makes it easy to sort the entries in pinyin order (b, p, m, f, d, t, n, l etc):

 ```
 de 的 (1)